chandanhpcic/docs/source/manual/how-tos/sslvpn_instance_roadwarrior.rst

 Before you start
 ----------------
-Before starting with the configuration of an OpenVPN SSL tunnel you need to have a working OPNsense installation with a unique LAN IP subnet for each side of your connection (your local network needs to be different than that of the remote network).
+Before starting with the configuration of an OpenVPN SSL tunnel you need to have a working Reticen8 installation with a unique LAN IP subnet for each side of your connection (your local network needs to be different than that of the remote network).